-Instead of buying goods/ products from mushroom online stores, people are more comfortable tor put their card details on Jumia, which is trusted for many years now.
+Instead of buying goods/ products from mushroom online stores, people are more comfortable putting their card details on Jumia, which is trusted for many years now.

 Registering as a seller on the platform offers you the opportunity to use Jumia’s brand name as a label for your products.

 Jumia is open to millions of potential customers.
 A country such as Nigeria records an estimated over four million users every month who visit their website or app ready to purchase something.

 Another good one again is that Jumia does not have its presence restricted to just one country, it is available in many African countries.

 This is a big opportunity to advertise your products to millions of customers.